oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 Sending and Receiving Emails
-"""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""

-It is a fact that in the majority of modern companies a significant amount of important information is being exchanged via emails.
-Company employees may not use phones or messengers, but email box is a must.
+In the majority of modern companies, a significant amount of important information is being exchanged via emails.
+Company employees may not use phones or messengers but email box is a must.

-OroCRM allows users send and receive emails from within the system.
-Users can utilize personal and system (company-wide) mailboxes.
-They can neatly design their letters using HTML and in-built text editor, create and use email templates, attach files to emails, configure signatures of their liking.
-It is also a possible to configure auto-actions (for example, for each email received to a certain mailbox, a lead record or a case may be created in the system) and auto-responses.
+OroCRM allows users to send and receive emails from within the system utilizing both personal and system (company-wide) mailboxes.
+Users can neatly design their letters using HTML formatting and an in-built text editor, create and use email templates, attach files to emails, configure personalized signatures.
+It is also possible to configure auto-actions (for example, for each email received to a certain mailbox, a lead record or a case may be created in the system) and auto-responses.

-There is also such feature as auto-assignment to contact: new emails synced into Oro are automatically linked to contacts if email addresses of these contacts appeared in the correspondence.
-Usual for activities possibility to link an email to mentioned context is also available.
-Moreover, when an email contains a file as an attachment, it is possible to reattach the file to the entity record itself manually or automatically.
+OroCRM also provides a feature of auto-assignment to contact, thanks to which new emails synced into Oro are automatically linked to contacts if email addresses of these contacts appeared in the correspondence.
+Moreover, when an email contains a file as an attachment, it is possible to reattach the file to the entity record itself (manually or automatically).

-For Oro CRM Enterprise Edition supports integration with Microsoft Exchange Server and Outlook.
+Oro CRM Enterprise Edition also supports integration with Microsoft Exchange Server and Outlook.

-Users can access their emails on the personal **My Emails** page, via the **Recent Emails** menu button and the ** Recent Emails** dashboard widget.
+Users can access their emails on the personal **My Emails** page, via the **Recent Emails** menu button, and the **Recent Emails** dashboard widget.

 |